pvcraven/arcade_book/source/chapters/02_drawing/drawing.rst

 Just like the sine and cosine functions in math, we surround the function **parameters** with parenthesis. ``my_function(parameters)`` The data we need to pass the function are the parameters.
-In this case, we want to give the command the text that will appear on the title bar, and the width and height of the window.
+In this case, we want to give the command the text that will appear on the title bar.
+There are two more parameters that specify the width and height of the window drawing surface in pixels.
+Since the numbers specify the part of the window you can draw on, the actual window is larger to accomidate the title bar and borders.
+So a 600x600 window is really 602x632 if you count the title bar and borders.

 Wait, how do we know that it was the ``open_window`` function to call?
 How did we know what parameters to use?
 The names of the functions, the order of the parameters, is the **Application Program Interface** or "API" for short.
 You can click here for the `Arcade API`_.
+Any decent code library will have an API and documentation you can find on the web.

 .. _Arcade API: http://arcade.academy/quick_index.html

-Below is an example that will open up a window:
+Below is an example program that will open up a window:

 .. literalinclude:: open_window.py
     :language: python